RicoJia/ricojia.github.io/_posts/2024/2024-08-22-deep-learning-amazon-sagemaker-setup.markdown

 ## Components

+- IAM role: IAM (Identity Access Management) is a set of permissions that define what actions an entity (services, user, aplications) can do.
+A role uses temporary creds while a user uses more permanent creds.

 - Debugger (At least compatible with TensorFlow).
 [Video Explanations](https://youtu.be/MqPdTj0Znwg)

   - can add rules, e.g., vanishing gradient rule (your model is not updating anymore), overfit (can see in trial details about warnings)